All Articles/

 4. Reduce moisture: Fix irrigation leaks and improve drainage around mounds

-For small, isolated mounds, homeowners can attempt initial control using EPA-approved methods:
+For small, isolated mounds, homeowners can attempt initial control using tested and approved methods:

 Bait Treatments (Most Effective)